-Surgery for anterior knee pain is very complicated and you should look for a surgeon with a special interest in the patellofemoral joint - someone who can examine you competently and correctly interpret your MRI.
+Surgery for anterior knee pain is very complicated and you should look for a surgeon with a special interest in the patellofemoral joint - someone who can examine you competently and correctly interpret your MRI (please see site on MRI since only very few orthopaedic surgeons and radiologist can look for the very special things they are supposed to look at).
 I normally say that "there is nothing you cannot operate on without risk of making it worse".
-So be alert and sceptical to what your surgeon suggests to you and eventually get a second opinion from another patellofemoral surgeon - not just a standard orthopaedic surgeon.
+So be alert and skeptical to what your surgeon might suggest you and eventually get a second opinion from another patellofemoral surgeon - not just a standard orthopaedic surgeon.
 A solution that is possible is just to live with the pain and reduce your level of activity to a lower level.
 The knee surgeon, Scott Dye, has for years spoken for the 'functional envelope', and this could be a solution for you.

 Arthroscopic debridement can occasionally be a solution, if the knee is locking or catching and there is no malalignment - meaning that the kneecap is tracking normally in the groove

 If you are one of those troubled by chronic anterior knee pain it might be that you are having hyperpressure syndrome.
 This is mostly caused by a tight lateral retinaculum (a kind of ligament that stabilise the patella - see image).

 When your retinaculum is tight, this can cause the patella to tilt.
 Often this tilt can be seen on an MRI scan.
 A lateral lengthening can in these situations often help to unload the cartilage forces and thereby reduce the pain.
 You should always undergo an MRI scan to rule out if the tilt is caused by trochlear dysplasia, because doing a lateral release in these cases, there is a risk of making the kneecap unstable, making it subluxate or even dislocate.

 The medial and lateral retinacula (singular=retinaculum) help to stabilise the patella